inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 Below is an example of how to run the [motorbike tutorial](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/incompressible/simpleFoam/motorBike) from OpenFOAM, demonstrating how this process works in practice.

-The commands passed to the simulator follow OpenFOAM’s structure.
-Using the `runApplication` prefix will execute commands sequentially, while `runParallel` will use all available CPU cores automatically—no need to manually set the number of processes.
-The **decomposeParDict** is configured automatically and currently, only the **scotch decomposition method** is supported.

 ## Example Code - OpenFOAM Foundation Distribution

 In this example, we demonstrate how to run the [motorbike tutorial](https://github.com/OpenFOAM/OpenFOAM-8/tree/master/tutorials/incompressible/simpleFoam/motorBike)